 I regularly mentor theatre makers and companies.
 How we work together varies depending on the company’s specific needs and interests but it often involves acting as an ‘outside eye’ for shows in development and looking at sustainability (both from a business perspective and in terms of well-being and creativity).
 Recently I’ve worked with Elgan Rhys for Theatr Iolo, Sian Armstrong, Lucy Harrington, Sarah Argent, Fran Moulds, This Egg, Selina Thompson, Amarah Spence and Jane English.
-Since 2014 I have mentored the theatre makers on Birmingham REP’s Foundry scheme.
+Between 2014 and 2016 I also mentored young theatre makers on Birmingham REP’s Foundry scheme.
 This year I will be mentoring Blink during their two week Dark Room residency at BAC.

 “Caroline is endlessly friendly, supportive and encouraging to all the artists she worked with.
 She makes herself brilliantly available to them, even when she is incredibly busy herself, and always focuses, inspires and steadies them.”
 Tessa Walker, Associate director, Birmingham Rep

 I offer a variety of workshops about performance, writing and sustainability.
 I have recently led workshops for: Told By An Idiot’s MA course at Rose Bruford; BBC Birmingham’s The Big Read; school groups in the UK and abroad alongside performances of Mess; theatre students at Birmingham University, Warwick University, Nottingham University, Queen Mary’s and I regularly lead workshops for Birmingham Rep.